 - John F. Kennedy: Former president of the United States.

-- Cars are no longer allowed on the ferry, but you can bring a caged or muzzled pet.
+- Cars are not allowed on the ferry, but you can bring a caged or muzzled pet.

 - The highest the ferry fare ever got was 50 cents, from 1990 until 1997, when the fare was eliminated completely.